Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 5. "High reconstruction error = doesn't fit the 'normal' subspace = anomaly."

 **Analogy:**
 "Think of it like this: Imagine you have 10,000 photos of cats.
 PCA learns the 'space of cat-ness.'
 When you show it a new image, it tries to reconstruct it as a cat.
-If it's a dog photo, the reconstruction fails badly—high error.
+If it's a dog photo, the reconstruction fails badlyï¿½high error.
 That's an anomaly."

 **Why This Works for Update Detection:**
 - "Normal updates cluster in a low-dimensional subspace defined by common patterns."
-- "Malicious updates deviate from these patterns—high reconstruction error."
+- "Malicious updates deviate from these patternsï¿½high reconstruction error."
-- "No need to label 'malicious' examples—unsupervised learning."
+- "No need to label 'malicious' examplesï¿½unsupervised learning."

 ---

 ### Slide 11: Training Pipeline
 **Code Walkthrough:**
 "Let me show you the actual ML.NET training code.
-Don't worry—it's simpler than you might think."
+Don't worryï¿½it's simpler than you might think."

 **Step 1: Concatenate Features**
 ```csharp